mlflow/mlflow/ISSUE_POLICY.md

 2. The feature request is discussed with a committer.
 The committer will provide input on the implementation overview or ask for a more detailed design, if applicable.
 3. After discussion & agreement on the feature request and its implementation, an implementation owner is identified.
-4. The implementation owner begins developing the feature and ultimately files associated pull requests.
+4. The implementation owner begins developing the feature and ultimately files associated pull requests against the MLflow Repository or packages the feature as an MLflow Plugin.

 ### Bug reports